Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{proof} We show the bound by showing that between any two elements of $\mathcal{T}_2$, there either a unique special configuration event, or if there are multiple they are equivalent and we need only compute one of them.
-We show this by using Property~\ref{prop:1}, \ref{prop:2} and~\ref{prop:2} of the trajectory $\mathcal{T}_2$, which we proved in Appendix~\ref{apx:preliminaries_for_d1}.
-We require a rotated version of the Property~\ref{prop:3} to hold for the left cardinal direction as well as the upward cardinal direction to bound the number of occurrences of special configuration~3.
+\begin{lemma} Given a trajectory with $n$ vertices, there are at most $O(n 2^{\alpha(n)})$ special configuration events. \end{lemma} \begin{proof} We show the bound by showing that between any two elements of $\mathcal{T}_2$, there is either a unique special configuration event, or if there are multiple they are equivalent and we need only compute one of them.
+We show this by using Lemmas~\ref{prop:2} and~\ref{prop:3} of the trajectory $\mathcal{T}_2$.
+We require a rotated version of Lemma~\ref{prop:3} to hold for the left cardinal direction as well as the upward cardinal direction to bound the number of occurrences of special configuration~3.
 Now we consider three cases.

-\textbf{Special Configuration 1.} We use Property~\ref{prop:1} and Property~\ref{prop:2} of $\mathcal{T}_2$ to bound the number of special configuration events.
+\textbf{Special Configuration 1.} We use Lemma~\ref{prop:2} of $\mathcal{T}_2$ to bound the number of special configuration events.
 We show that between consecutive events $s_i$ and $s_{i+1}$, there is either a unique instance of special configuration 1, or there are multiple instances of special configuration 1 which are all equivalent and we only need to compute one of them.